Ginetta G60: Specifications and Performance

 The G60 is powered by a 3727 cc Ford Cyclone V6 engine producing 310 bhp at 6,500rpm and 288 lbft of torque at 4,500rpm.
 The car was developed with driver focus in mind and therefore lacks an Anti-lock braking system, power steering and other modern technologies.
 It is constructed with a carbon fibre skin on a tubular steel chassis with a carbon fibre tub to maintain a low weight of 1080 kg.
 The interior is fairly basic and features Alcantara trim with a touch screen in the carbon fibre centre console to control all the features i.e. the satellite navigation system, climate control, audio system and air conditioning.
 A carbon fibre steering wheel with silver gauges along with bucket seats complete the interior.

 The G60 can accelerate from a standstill to 60 mph in 4.9 seconds, with a top speed of 165 mi/h.

 Production

-Production of the G60 began in 2012.
-The car was manufactured at the Ginetta factory in Garforth, Yorkshire, and only around 50 a year were produced from 2012 through 2015.
+The G60 was first presented in October 2011, with a planned total production of 50 examples.
+Production began in 2012.
+The car was manufactured at the Ginetta factory in Garforth, Yorkshire, and only around 50 examples were produced from 2012 through 2015.
 The base price of a G60 in 2012 was £68,000 (US$105,000).

 In November 2015, Ginetta ended production of the G60 citing poor sales and manufacturing that became increasingly cost prohibitive.